Personalizing Agent Privacy Decisions via Logical Entailment: Discussion

 \subsection{User Agency in Personal AI Agents}

-While personalized agents reduce the burden of privacy management, they must not remove user agency \cite{mitchell2025fully}.
-This observation presents a tradeoff where the agent automates clear decisions but escalates cases where the judgment cannot be easily inferred by the user's prior judgments. \method{} implements this via an 'undetermined' option, and our results confirm that identifying these non-inferable cases drives \method{}'s judgment accuracy gains.
+While personalized agents reduce the burden of privacy management, they must not remove user agency \cite{mitchell2025fully, zhang2025autonomy}.
+This observation motivated the entailment logic of \method{}, where the agent automates clear decisions that can be entailed but escalates requests where the judgment cannot be easily inferred by the user's prior judgments.
+Our results confirm that identifying these non-entailed incoming requests drives \method{}'s judgment accuracy gains.
 Furthermore, by providing transparent reasoning traces for user auditing, \method{} successfully balances automation with necessary human oversight.

-Future work could operationalize this transparency through a dedicated user interface, enabling users to visualize the agent's logic and intervene in decision-making when necessary.
+Although \method{} was designed with user agency as a core requirement, further work is needed to strengthen the interaction between the user and the agent.
+One promising direction is the development of a dedicated user interface (UI) that enables users to: (1) visualize the reasoning steps behind \method{}'s decisions (e.g., which requests were entailed and how they were mapped in the ontology), and (2) intervene in the decision-making process when necessary.
+Subsequently, this UI can facilitate user studies to evaluate how well \method{}'s privacy reasoning and judgments align with the user's own privacy reasoning \cite{nezhad2026understanding}.
+Furthermore, this UI could be used to evaluate potential solutions for the challenges outlined in Section~\ref{sec:personalization_challenges}, such as user verification of \method{}'s reasoning and decisions to identify contradictions or changes in the user's privacy preferences.